User story #12740

 I ok with it being called a bug because I'm pretty sure we already did something to make non default filter be immediatly visable, and it seems to not have worked out as expected.

-#17 Updated by Vincent MEMBRÉ about 1 month ago
+#17 Updated by Vincent MEMBRÉ 3 months ago

 Thanks for you feedback Florian !